chinmaynema/chinmaynema.github.io/about.md

 Another thing I love about travelling is it opens one's mind to possibilities.
 It is amazing how different, and similar, people and things are across geographies!

-After 5 years of short and long trips, solo and in groups, I finally decided to share the experiences here - the research I did and the learnings from the trip.
+After 5 years of short and long trips, solo and in groups, I finally decided to share my experiences here - the research I did and the learnings from the trip.

 As for an introduction about me, I am 26 years old, born in Udaipur, brought up in Delhi.
 I studied in Kanpur, lived in Mumbai for a year, and then moved to Bangalore, where I currently work at a leading startup.